sirmike/invaders/README.md

 The `App` class is a thin class which uses other dependencies (finders, radar data, invaders data), plus some printing of the result.
 Printing output could be moved to another class but I did not do that in a sake of brevity.

 By default the app searches a radar in 3 different ways:
-* full_scan - it tries to find whole invaders within radar boundaries
+* `full_scan` - it tries to find whole invaders within radar boundaries
-* partial_top_edge - it tries to find partially visible invaders at the top edge of a radar
+* `partial_top_edge` - it tries to find partially visible invaders at the top edge of a radar
-* partial_bottom_edge - it tries to find partially visible invaders at the bottom edge of a radar
+* `partial_bottom_edge` - it tries to find partially visible invaders at the bottom edge of a radar

-Many invaders can be added and radar data can albo be initialized by other data.
+Many invaders can be added and radar data can be initialized by other data.
-Invaders detection mechanism can be easily extended by other algorithms.
-One may add additional finder classes and inject them when creating the App class.
+Invaders detection mechanism can be easily extended by other algorithms just by injecting additional finder classes into the `App`.

 ## Default output of a running app